Baker Street and Waterloo Railway: Search for finance, 1893–1903

 In 1899, Wright fraudulently concealed large losses by one of the corporation's mines by manipulating the accounts of various L&GFC subsidiary companies.
 Expenditure for the BS&WR was also high, with the L&GFC having paid out approximately £650,000 (£ today) by November 1900.
 In its prospectus of November 1900, the company forecast that it would realise £260,000 a year from passenger traffic, with working expenses of £100,000, leaving £138,240 for dividends after the deduction of interest payments.
 Only a month later, however, Wright's fraud was discovered and the L&GFC and many of its subsidiaries collapsed.
 Wright himself subsequently committed suicide by taking cyanide during his trial at the Royal Courts of Justice.

 The BS&WR struggled on for a time, funding the construction work by making calls on the unpaid portion of its shares, but activity eventually came to a stop and the partly built tunnels were left derelict.
 Before its collapse, the L&GFC attempted to sell its interests in the BS&WR for £500,000 to an American consortium headed by Albert L. Johnson, but was unsuccessful.
 However, it attracted the interest of another American consortium headed by financier Charles Yerkes.
 After some months of negotiations with the L&GFC's liquidator, Yerkes purchased the company for £360,000 plus interest (£ today).
 He was involved in the development of Chicago's tramway system in the 1880s and 1890s.
 He came to London in 1900 and purchased a number of the struggling underground railway companies, The BS&WR became a subsidiary of the Underground Electric Railways Company of London (UERL) which Yerkes formed to raise funds to build the tube railways and to electrify the District Railway.
 The UERL was capitalised at £5 million with the majority of shares sold to overseas investors.
 Further share issues followed, which raised a total of £18 million by 1903 (equivalent to approximately £ today) for use across all of the UERL's projects.

 Planning the route, 1893–1904

 BS&WR bill, 1896

 While the BS&WR raised money, it continued to develop the plans for its route.
 The November 1895 bill sought powers to modify the planned route of the tunnels at the Baker Street end of the line and extend them approximately 200 m beyond their previous end point at the south-eastern corner of Dorset Square to the south-eastern corner of Harewood Square.
-This area was to be the site of Marylebone station, the new London terminus of the Manchester, Sheffield and Lincolnshire Railway's extension from the Midlands then under construction.Approval for the extension and a new station at Marylebone were included in the Baker Street and Waterloo Railway Act, 1896.
+This area was to be the site of Marylebone station, the new London terminus of the Manchester, Sheffield and Lincolnshire Railway's extension from the Midlands then under construction.
+Approval for the extension and a new station at Marylebone were included in the Baker Street and Waterloo Railway Act 1896 (59 & 60 Vict. c. ccxxvii).